 Podium Finishes at multiple local Sprint & Olympic Distance Races

-Whitley is currently living and training in Austin, Texas.
+Whitley is currently living and training in Dallas, Texas but makes frequent visits to the Sonoran Desert.

 Scott’s journey into endurance sports took a different path than most others do.
 With his background in basketball, Scott spent most of his athletic career learning to hate running, since it was usually only in the form of line sprints before, during, and after practice.
 After his basketball career came to a screeching halt, he expanded the scope of his education receiving a bachelor's degree in athletic training and a doctorate of physical therapy both from Northern Arizona University.
 During his time at school, he spent thousands of hours working with athletes, coaches, and strength and conditioning specialists in a myriad of sports endeavors.
 Scott helped develop athletes from young children through the professional ranks by teaching injury prevention and treatment, strength and conditioning, nutrition, recovery, and dealing with the emotional and psychological roller coaster associated with a training season.
 As a licensed physical therapist in Arizona, Scott found himself working directly with a triathlon group on off-season injury prevention programs when one of his athletes recommended he try a sprint triathlon to help him better understand their sport.
 Not one to back down from a challenge, Scott did what any solidly logical athlete would do: he signed up for Ironman Arizona without a day of training, a bike, or any clue as to what was coming his way.
 Seven years later, Scott has completed 10 full distance Ironman races around the world, countless Ironman 70.3 races, and a handful of marathon and ultramarathons.